tasosalvas/spdiu/README.md

 There isn't some big library of cheats (yet), but the `ch` namespace is where they live:

 - `inv ch.bones` can bless your next run with an item up to +3 in your pile of bones.
+- `inv ch.identify (-g [game])` gets you all consumable identities for the active save

 More to come!

 ## A bit deeper: Write your own